 Text by Bob Shell, Copyright 2019

 About The Author: Bob Shell is a professional photographer, author and former editor in chief of Shutterbug Magazine.
 He is currently serving a 35 year sentence for involuntary manslaughter for the death of Marion Franklin, one of his former models.
 Shell was recently moved from Pocahontas State Correctional Center, Pocahontas, Virginia to River North Correctional Center 329 Dellbrook Lane Independence, VA 24348.
 Mr. Shell continues to claim his innocence.
 He is serving the 11th year of his sentence.
-To read more letters from prison by Bob Shell, click here: http://tonywardstudio.com/blog/bob-shell-a-stitch-in-relative-time/
+To read more letters from prison by Bob Shell, click here: https://tonywardstudio.com/blog/bob-shell-music-photography/